The Coastal Towns

 Visit Knokke le Zoute, the most exclusive seaside resort in our country.

 Here you will find The Grand Casino, boutiques of the world's famous fashion houses and stunning homes of Belgium's rich and famous all creating an atmosphere of luxury and opulence.
 Enjoy a walk along the promenade and do some shopping.
-The shops are even open on Sunday's.

 On our return, we stop in Sluis (Holland).